Published Date: Apr 11th, 2025

 Why can you not expand the current station?

 All options were considered, including a redevelopment of the current building.
 The most feasible option for both Fife Council and the RNLI was to build a new station along the shore.
-This will also allow for minimal disruption to our operational service for the duration of the build.
+This will also allow for minimal disruption to operational service for the duration of the build.

 Why does the RNLI have to be in Anstruther?